Systemic risk in interbank networks: disentangling balance sheets and network effects: Data and Methodology

 representing respectively the number of counterparties that are borrowers and lenders of bank $i$, and the out-strength $s_i^{out}$ and the in-strength $s_i^{in}$

 that represent the total amount of lending and borrowing of bank $i$.

 In order to run the contagion dynamics on the network, we also need information about the equity of each bank.
 Unfortunately, e-MID data does not come with this information; moreover, banks are anonymised in the dataset, hence it is also impossible to take this information from other sources.
-To solve this limitation, we obtained equity estimates using data from BankFocus about the balance sheet compositions of the Euro area financial institutions.
-In particular, this data provides yearly information on equity, loans and advances to banks, and deposits from banks between 2005 and 2012 for a set of 2366 financial institutions.
-Using this data, we thus performed, for each year, a simple linear regression between the logarithm of equity and the logarithm of the average between interbank assets and liabilities.
+To solve this limitation, we employed data from BankFocus about the balance sheet compositions of the financial institutions in the Euro area.
+This data provides yearly information on equity, loans and advances to banks, and deposits from banks between 2005 and 2012 for a set of 2366 financial institutions.\footnote{The European Systemic Risk board collects data about the ratio of interbank assets and liabilities to total assets.
+However, this information is available only from 2014 onward and is provided only as an average for the entire banking system.
+Due to these limitations, we decided to use BankFocus data for the analysis.} Using this data, we performed, for each year, a simple linear regression between the logarithm of equity and the logarithm of the average between interbank assets and liabilities\footnote{Given that assets and liabilities are less symmetrical in eMID than in the BankFocus data (with some banks acting either only as a lender or borrower) we chose the average interbank position to compute equity values for all the banks in the system.
+Furthermore, the fit of the BankFocus regression is higher when the average is considered.}.
 In fact, these two variables show a strong linear relation, with an average Pearson correlation coefficient of 0.94 and an average $R^2$ of 0.88 from the regression.
 The validity of this relationship is shown in the scatter plot of Figure \ref{fig:BF}.
-We then used the parameters obtained from the linear regressions and e-MID interbank positions to generate a fictional value for the yearly equity of each bank in the e-MID network.
-Note that the use of fictional equity values does not significantly hinder our analysis since the same values are used in the empirical and null model networks: we are not interested in the absolute value of systemic risk but in the difference between observed and expected risk.
+We then rescaled the e-MID interbank positions to match the BankFocus average and used the parameters obtained from the linear regression to generate a fictional value for the yearly equity of each bank in the network.

+Note that the use of fictional equity values does not hinder our analysis since the same equity is used for each bank in both the empirical e-MID network and the null model.
+In other words, the composition of balance sheets remains the same in the two scenarios, leaving the link pattern as the only changing variable.
+This allows us to disentangle between the inherent instability of the system due to balance sheets and the risks generated by the observed network configuration.
+Indeed, we are not interested in the absolute value of systemic risk but in the difference between observed and expected scenarios.

 We can finally describe the balance sheet of bank $i$ through the following equation

 where $N_i^E$ represents the total amount of net external assets, computed as the residual of the accounting identity.